-- Only looked at 30-year retirements, to keep in line with the oft-quoted result from the original Trinity Study (4% rule is based on 30-year retirement).
+- Only looked at 30-year retirements, to keep in line with the oft-quoted result from the original Trinity Study (the 4 percent rule is based on 30-year retirement).

 - Assumed our investor only withdraws their money once per year.
 E.g. they withdraw $40K on January 1st, and live off that $40K until the following January 1st, etc.

 - Assumed an annual 3% inflation to calculate the inflation-adjusted withdrawal rate